honoring the past,

 We are in the midst of a sacred journey through the Season of Lent as we reflect on the petitions of the Lord’s Prayer.
 It’s about rediscovering a framework for a life of faith and service—in times like these.

-Wednesdays in Lent continue on March 4, 11, 18 and 25—all with a soup supper at 6:00 p.m. and service at 7:00 p.m., using “Holden Evening Prayer” as the order of worship.
+Wednesdays in Lent concludes on March 25, with a soup supper at 6:00 p.m. and service at 7:00 p.m., using “Holden Evening Prayer” as the order of worship.
 Members of the congregation are providing the refections on the Lord’s Prayer.

 Fourth Sunday after the Epiphany